meetecho/janus-ndi/README.md

 This is an implementation of a Janus NDI plugin, developed by [Meetecho](http://www.meetecho.com).
 Its main purpose is receiving streams via WebRTC, and translating them to NDI senders locally.
 It's the open source version of a plugin that, at the time, was originally used by [Broadcast Bridge](https://broadcastbridge.app/) to help with the recording of [CommCon Virtual 2021](https://2021.commcon.xyz/) remote presentations.

+A [Janode](https://github.com/meetecho/janode/) module is available as well, to control the plugin programmatically via Node.js/JanaScript.

 The plugin supports:

 * NDI sender with a test pattern and a static name